boson-php/docs/07.components/http.md

 ### Method Comparison

-You can use the strict comparison `Method` objects, but if the objects are different, the result MAY be a `false` although technically both objects implement an identical HTTP method.
+You can use the strict comparison `Method` objects, but if the objects are different, the result will be a `false` although technically both objects implement an identical HTTP method.

 ```php